 - Day 14: Return to Kuala Lumpur

 I’d be lying if I said that Kuala Lumpur doesn’t take some time to digest.
-It can be a sensory overload to folk like us who warm more towards natural landscapes.
+It can be a sensory overload to people like us who warm more towards natural landscapes.
 However, after spending quite some time in KL over the past two years, it’s become one of our favourite cities in Asia.

 There are in fact, a ton of cool and unique things to do in Kuala Lumpur.
 Whether you are into culture, shopping, architecture, nature, or food, you are sure to find something you love about the city.
-Here’s a list of some of the top things to do in Kuala Lumpur, but for a more comprehensive list see our 2 Day Kuala Lumpur Itinerary.

 Things to do in Kuala Lumpur